project-owner/Peppy.doc/Home.md

 The screen resolution 480x320 pixels was the target resolution for Peppy player.
 Although it can scale up and down.
 The UI is usable in lower resolutions (e.g. 320x200) and higher resolutions (e.g. 800x480) as well.

 The target hardware platform for Peppy player is Rapberry Pi single-board computer.
 Some features of the Peppy player are available only on this platform (e.g. Rotary Encoders).
-The hardware is pretty important part of this project therefore there is a separate chapter in this Wiki about hardware.
+The hardware is pretty important part of this project therefore there is a separate chapter in this document about hardware.
 The wooden case also deserves a separate chapter.
-The name Peppy can be applied to all three ingredients: Hardware, Software and Woodware.
+Therefore the name Peppy could be applied to all three ingredients: Hardware, Software and Woodware.

 ### Screenshots
 To give you the idea how Peppy GUI looks like here are several screenshots of the Peppy player in different languages.